Gun rights activist facing charges for rifle in restaurant

 OKLAHOMA CITY (AP) - A gun rights activist accused of illegally taking a rifle into an Oklahoma City restaurant is facing a felony charge.

-Police say 52-year-old Timothy A. Harper violated a state law that bars possessing or carrying a rifle in any establishment where alcoholic beverages are consumed.
-He was arrested Tuesday.
+Timothy A. Harper, 52, was arrested Tuesday after he violated a state law that bars possessing or carrying a rifle in any establishment where alcoholic beverages are consumed, authorities said.

+Harper told another activist in an online interview on Monday that he took his rifle into Twin Peaks Nov.
+2 in celebration of Oklahoma’s new ‘permitless carry’ gun law, which went into effect Nov.
+1, The Oklahoman reported.

+Police reported recovering surveillance video from the restaurant that shows Harper, of Choctaw, walking in “with an AR-style rifle slung to the front of his body.”
+Police noted that he was asked to leave the restaurant, but he initially refused.

+“Timothy responded that he was not going anywhere,” a police lieutenant, Aron Sharp, wrote in an affidavit.

-A police affidavit shows prosecutors have agreed to charge Harper.
+The affidavit indicates prosecutors have agreed to charge Harper.
 If convicted, he faces up to two years in prison and a $1,000 fine.

-The Oklahoman reports that Harper told another activist in an online interview Monday that he took his rifle into Twin Peaks Nov.
-2 in celebration of Oklahoma’s new permitless carry gun law.

-Harper, of Choctaw, is being held at the county jail.
+He’s being held at the county jail.
 No bail has been set.

+Harper often livestreams himself openly carrying a rifle or AR-15 pistol in public places and being confronted by police.
+He has said his goal is to educate the police on gun laws and make the public more comfortable with seeing legally armed citizens.
+His critics contend he just wants the attention and makes money by posting his videos on YouTube.

+Earlier this year, he drew widespread criticism for openly carrying an AR-15 pistol in Edmond’s Hafer Park as children played nearby.

 Information from: The Oklahoman, http://www.newsok.com